graalvm/graalvm-demos/native-image-reflection-example/README.md

     ```

     The output of each command should be `"olleh"` and `"HELLO"`, respectively.
 (An exception is thrown if you provide any other string to identify the class or method.)

-2. Use the `native-image` utility to create a native executable, as follows:
+2. Use the `native-image` utility to create a native executable as follows:
     ```shell
     $JAVA_HOME/bin/native-image --no-fallback ReflectionExample
     ```
-    > **NOTE:** The `--no-fallback` option to `native-image` causes the utility to fail if it can not create an executable file.
+    > NOTE: The `--no-fallback` option to `native-image` causes the utility to fail if it can not create an executable file.

 3. Run the resulting native executable, using the following command:
     ```bash
     ./reflectionexample StringReverser reverse "hello"
     ```
-    You'll see an exception, similar to:
+    You will see a `ClassNotFoundException` exception, similar to:
     ```shell
     Exception in thread "main" java.lang.ClassNotFoundException: StringReverser
         at java.lang.Class.forName(DynamicHub.java:1338)